Guidance on the processes relating to results production.

 - As stated on the reassessment form following your Semester 3 Review Board (PGT students only)

-If you return your form after this time, you may not be able to be reassessed in SAP or the next academic year and a fee may be charged.
+If you return your form after this time, you may not be able to be reassessed in SAP or the next academic year and a late registration fee may be charged.

 Your reassessment form will outline your reassessment options to you, including whether or not you have the choice to take these in SAP or next academic year.
 Please note that you can only take 60 credits in SAP.